gberrien/Billie/README.md

 ### 2. wordCloud2021VF
 This is a WordCloud made from Billie Eilish's 2021 Vanity Fair Interview.
 Some words that lack sentiment (names, pronouns, conjunctions, etc.) were discluded.
 This figure gives a broad overview of the commonly used words spoken by Billie as an initial sentiment analysis.

+### 3. WhenWeFallAsleepWhereDoWeGo_wordcloud
+This is a WordCloud made from Billie Eilish's song When We Fall Asleep Where Do We go from her debut Album.
+Some words that lack sentiment (names, pronouns, conjunctions, etc.) were discluded.
+This gives a general impression of the lyric make-up of Billie's early career song as an initial sentiment analysis.

+### 4. HappierThanEver_wordcloud
+This is a word cloud made from Billie Eilish's song Happier Than Ever from her sophomore album.
+Some words that lack sentiment (names, pronouns, conjunctions, etc.) were discluded.
+This gives a general impression of the lyric make-up of Billie's songs later in her career as an initial sentiment analysis.

 ## References: TO FINISH ONCE ALL SOURCES ARE IN
 https://www.youtube.com/watch?v=Z6nkEZyS9nA </br>
 https://www.tutorialspoint.com/create-word-cloud-using-python </br>